Creator / Nimbus Llewelyn

 - Creator's Favorite: Loki and Harry Dresden in Child of the Storm, the latter going from a 3 chapter arc to getting his own two shot spinoff.

-- Carol Danvers has developed into this, going from minor supporting character to fully fledged Deuteragonist.
+- Carol Danvers has developed into this in the same story, going from minor supporting character to fully fledged Deuteragonist.

-- Cuddle Bug: fond of using this trope.
+- Cuddle Bug: Fond of using this trope to offset the Darker and Edgier moments.

 - Deadpan Snarker: As much, if not more so, than his characters.
 Which is quite an achievement.